-Why is the name so important?
+Why is a name important?

-Let's say you have your headset on a name and you love it.
+Let's say you have your head set on a name and you love it.
 The only problem is, you’ve pitched it to your friends, and they don't get it.

 The question is, how do you create a memorable name?
 It doesn’t have to be as hard as you think.
 Here are 14 tips that will help you with the challenges that come with choosing a startup name.